Sample Answer

 Differences in Losses

-Explain the factors that motivated Madoff and the executives of Enron to commit such crimes
+Explain the factors that motivated Madoff and the executives of Enron to commit such c.rimes

-Relate the strategies applied in the Madoff and Enron scams
+Relate the strategies applied in the Madoff and Enron scams.

-Identify the victims in each case, and then explain how they differ
+Identify the victims in each case and then explain how they d.iffer

 Some of the victims in the Ponzi scheme of Madoff were Elie Weisel, famous for Holocaust survival and going ahead to win the Nobel Peace Prize.
-Another one is Steven Spielberg, the famous director of Hollywood and former Governor of New York, Eliot Spitzer, and his business of real estate was also involved.
+Another one is Steven Spielberg, the famous director of Hollywood and former Governor of New York, Eliot Spitzer; his real estate business was also involved.
 To the victims’ dismay, Madoff did not acknowledge the destruction caused by his actions even though he pleaded guilty and took responsibility; he diverted his focus on the big banks and failure to expose that scheme when they had the chance instead of expressing any sympathy or personal regret.

 References